python/cpython/Doc/library/unittest.mock.rst

 You may want a mock object to return ``False`` to a :func:`hasattr` call, or raise an :exc:`AttributeError` when an attribute is fetched.
-You can do this by providing an object as a :attr:`spec` for a mock, but that isn't always convenient.
+You can do this by providing an object as a :attr:`!spec` for a mock, but that isn't always convenient.

 You "block" attributes by deleting them.
 Once deleted, accessing an attribute will raise an :exc:`AttributeError`.